amesones-dev/blog/_posts/2023-08-09-CI-intro-build.md

 ---
 Audience:
 * You want to start using CI/CD procedures in Google Cloud Platform.
-* You are familiar with CI procedures
+* You are familiar with CI procedures.
-* You are familiar with gcloud, docker, python.
+* You are familiar with gcloud, git,  docker, python.
 * You want to start coding *without any costs* for now.

-# Creating a docker artifact from a specific git repo branch (part 1 of 2)
+## Creating a docker artifact from a specific git repo branch (part 1 of 2)
-## CI procedures introduction
+### CI procedures introduction
 In this guide, we will introduce the foundations of [Continuous Integration](https://cloud.google.com/architecture/devops/devops-tech-continuous-integration) and inspect a basic procedure leading to automating the process of building, testing, and delivering artifacts: